EM4Volts/OpenComputers-Drone_swarm/README.md

 # OpenComputers-Drone_swarm
-Multi part script to control multiple drones at once in the MC mod "OpenComputers" The goal was to make a script that is like https://github.com/rahul-pisharody/OpenComputers-Delta-Swarm because that one isnt working and ist in developement anymore so i decided to make my own
+Multi part script to control multiple drones at once in the MC mod "OpenComputers" The goal was to make a script that is like https://github.com/rahul-pisharody/OpenComputers-Delta-Swarm because that one isnt working and isnt in developement anymore so i decided to make my own

 # How to use:
 flash "eeprom" on an eeprom for a drone and craft it with 5 drones (drone needs an wireless card)